omar-nafea/FullStack/assets/3_single_page_application.md

 Instead of programming the logic for every instance of a user profile picture, React allows you to create a user icon component that displays a version of a profile picture every time it is used.
 You can then reuse this component throughout the application.

-There are many open source libraries that provide pre made components to add a video player or to embed a map.
+There are many open source libraries that provide pre-made components to add a video player or to embed a map.
 You can then reuse this component throughout the application

 React approaches building user interfaces differently by breaking them into components.
 This means React uses a real, full-featured programming language to render views, which we see as an advantage over templates for a few reasons: